mauicv/mauicv.github.io/_posts/2020-05-25-reinforcement-learning-part-1.markdown

 ## Brief Interlude

 If you think about it this raises the question of how it is we are rewarded ourselfs.
 What is it that encourages our behavour?
 Well obviously furthering our genetic material but in between nothingness and gene propigation theres a tun of intermediate rewards that evolution has placed in order to make this process less of a floundering around in the dark and more a shaped scheme for progressing towards having and rearing equally succesful children.
 In the case of evolution these middle rewards just emerged from the process of compitition within our environment.
 Initially we didn't need to walk we just sort of rolled around in goo and ate stuff... and that was enough to get us to the end goal.
-But a red queen arms race later and somewhere in between hanging around in puddles and now it became useful to learn to walk among other things.
+But a evolutionary red queen arms race later and somewhere in between hanging around in puddles and now - it became rewarding to do all kinds of weird stuff.

 > Many were increasingly of the opinion that they'd all made a big mistake in coming down from the trees in the first place.
 And some said that even the trees had been a bad move, and that no one should ever have left the oceans.
 <sub>The hitchhickers guide to the galaxy, Douglas Adams</sub>

-It would be interesting to see if one can generate this cascade of intermediate rewards with the aim of actually creating one that was the primary goal.
-So rather than start with the intial goal start with something arbitrary and then enforce some kind of compitition between different solns that cuases rewards to emerge independent.
-You can imagine having two agents that are trying to have as much success in an arbitrary task as possible but also have to have policies that differ by some amount.
-This means if one gets better than the other then it has to find a way of doing even better but using a different soln, and so on...

 ---